-It is important to view the world reserve currency as the currency which, during the time period indicated in the chart below, best facilitated the largest trade network.
+It is important to view the world reserve currency as the currency which, during its time, facilitated the largest trade network.
 International trade is what a reserve currency is all about.

-For over 1000 years, the Byzantine solidus dominated trade, but by 1250 the Italian City States were ascendant, enabled by quality gold coins.
+For over 1000 years, the Byzantine solidus, along with nearly identical offshoots like the gold dinar, dominated trade.
+However, by 1250 the solidus had been massively debased leading to contracting economic integration between Central Asia, the Mediterranean, and Europe.
+This is the void into which the Italian city-states stepped, by providing quality gold coins and facilitating trade in routes they maintained.
 Below we will examine these Italian coins and trace them from 1252 until 1535.

-When the florin was minted in the 13th Century it was the first European gold coin struck in significant quantities for more than 500 years, since the Carolingians introduced a silver standard in the 8th Century.
+When the florin was minted in the 13th Century it was the first European gold coin struck in significant quantities for more than 500 years.
+In the 8th Century, the Carolingians introduced a silver standard to Northern Europe.
 The florin spread quickly throughout Western Europe becoming widely recognized as the coin used in trade, debt, and accounting.
-A vast network of Florentine bankers formed the first large international business enterprise and, when said enterprise was combined with a standard coin, were able to expand trade dramatically.
+A vast network of Florentine bankers formed the first large international business enterprise and, when combined with a standard coin, were able to expand trade dramatically.

 The florin was in many ways the first modern currency.
 We can see aspects of our current system emerging back then.
 For example, modern accounting allowed the Medici bank to balance their books amongst branches which reduced the need to transport gold across the continent.
 The florin was copied by others across Europe and is similar to the Eurodollar system today where dollars are created outside US jurisdiction.
 For example, Genoa's genovino, Hungary produced the forint and the Dutch minted the Guilder.
 Altogether about 150 locations minted a florin to the same weight and measure as the Florentines.
 The most important being Venice.